manjushadixit-lab/manjushadixit-lab/README.md

-This repository contains the code for the website "manjushadixit-slab"
+This repository contains the code for the website "manjushadixit-lab"
 It was coded in HTML.